Mark Williams

 The Future of Great Power Relations

 Will America’s global preeminence endure in the 21st century?
 Will Russia, Japan, and the European Union decline while other powers grow more influential?
 In this course we will explore the future global balance of power and prospects for cooperation and conflict among the world’s great powers.
-Topics include the rise of Brazil, China, and India; the changing nature of American power; the causality of global power shifts and their implications for cooperation or competition on issues such as energy security, cyber security, nuclear nonproliferation, UN Security Council reform, intervention in the Middle East, and Sino-American relations.
+Topics include the rise of China and India; the changing nature of American power; the causality of global power shifts and their implications for cooperation or competition on issues such as energy security, cyber security, nuclear nonproliferation, UN Security Council reform, intervention in the Middle East, and Sino-American relations.
 (PSCI 0109) 3 hrs. sem.
 (International Relations and Foreign Policy)/

 Terms Taught

-Spring 2020, Spring 2021, Spring 2022, Spring 2023
+Spring 2021, Spring 2022, Spring 2023, Spring 2024

 Requirements